EvelineV/ReactRunning/README.md

 # ReactRunning
-A running / pacing calculator made with ReactJS and SASS
+A running / pacing calculator made with ReactJS and SASS.
+To get started, clone the repository, switch to a new virtual environment, run npm install, and npm install babel-loader babel-core.
+Then run the project with npm start and check out localhost:8080.

 This is my practice project for ReactJS.
 Tutorials used are <a href="http://ccoenraets.github.io/es6-tutorial-react/setup/">here</a> and <a href="https://www.jonathan-petitcolas.com/2015/05/15/howto-setup-webpack-on-es6-react-application-with-sass.html">here (Webpack)</a>.

-There is still a lot to implement, which will come later.
-A discussion of running with splits is <a href="http://www.runnersworld.com/race-training/learn-how-to-run-negative-splits">here</a>.
+<a href="http://www.runnersworld.com/race-training/learn-how-to-run-negative-splits">Why would you want to run with splits?</a>.